 HMRC has also developed a series of points based entity tests.
 A business will be scored on a number of key criteria which can enable them to review if they are a low, medium or high risk of being caught by the IR35 legislation and how he does it.

 What are the practical differences?

-Employees are taxed under the PAYE system and are liable to Class 1 national insurance (NI) contributions.
-If the worker is an employee, the employer also has to pay Class 1 NI on earnings over a limit set each year.
-Above this rate (£866 p.w. for 2017/18), the employee's NI rate then reduces to 2%, but for employers, NI continues at the full rate, with no upper limit.
+Above this rate (£892 a week for 2018/19), the employee's NI rate then reduces to 2%, but for employers, NI continues at the full rate, with no upper limit.

-The second employee must be paid at above the secondary earnings threshold (£157 pw for 2017/18) for at least one pay period in the tax year.
+The second employee must be paid at above the secondary earnings threshold (£162 a week for 2018/19) for at least one pay period in the tax year.

 Employees (and workers) are also entitled to be paid the National Minimum Wage (or perhaps the voluntary Living Wage) for hours worked.
 In contrast, there is no such requirement to pay self employed contractors minimum rates of pay.

-However, since the introduction of the single tier state pension, the rights of the self employed as regards state pension are the same as those of employees.
+However, since the introduction of the single tier state pension (in operation from 6 April 2016), the rights of the self employed as regards state pension are the same as those of employees.

-Self employed workers are taxed under self assessment, and are allowed more scope in claiming expenses.
-They also pay Class 2 and Class 4 NI contributions, the combined burden of which is lower than Class 1 NI.
+Self-employed workers are taxed under self-assessment, and are allowed more scope in claiming expenses.
+They also pay Class 2 and Class 4 NICs, the combined burden of which is lower than Class 1 NI.
 Their 'employers' are not subject to NI.

 What if you are wrong?

 It is usually the responsibility of the person making the payment to get it right.
 If you treat a worker as self-employed and he or she is subsequently ruled to be an employee, you could find that all the payments you have made will be treated as net payments, and you will have to pay the corresponding tax and employees' NI, as well as the employer's NI.